-The Lenovo IdeaPad Y480 is a 14-inch screen Intel Ivy Bridge powered laptop designed to offer both power and portability.
-The Y480 replaces the previously popular Lenovo Y470 by adding a few design updates and of course internal component overhaul.
-The Y series has become popular with the student crowd thanks to its size advantage of easily fitting on a desk, relatively light weight for carrying around campus and still having enough performance for just about any task you can throw at it.
-The Y480 we’re reviewing comes with a new Intel Core i7-3610QM 2.30GHz processor, Nvidia GeForce GT 640M LE graphics and 8GB of RAM, here’s a full run down of the specs:
+The Lenovo IdeaPad Y480 is an Intel Ivy Bridge powered laptop with a 14-inch screen designed to provide both power and portability.
+The Y480 replaces the formerly famous Lenovo Y470 with a few design changes and an internal component upgrade, of course.
+Thanks to its size advantage of easy fitting on a desk, relatively lightweight for carrying around campus, and enough output for just about any job—the Y series has become popular with the student crowd.
+The Y480 comes with a new Intel Core i7-3610QM 2.30GHz processor, Nvidia GeForce GT 640M LE graphics, and 8GB of RAM; here’s a full overview of the specs:

 - Processor: Intel Core i7-3610QM 2.3GHz Quad-Core processor (3rd generation, Intel Ivy Bridge)

 - Graphics: NVIDIA GeForce GT 640M LE with 1GB of GDDR5 memory

 - OS: Windows 7 Home Premium 64-Bit

 - Memory: 8GB of DDR3 memory @ 1600MHz